amss-stat/inGSEA/README.md

 ## License

-The adGSEA source code is released under the
+The inGSEA source code is released under the
 [MIT License](LICENSE).

 GMT files from MSigDB are subject to their own terms of use (CC BY 4.0 for